Zimbabwe: Health

 In August 2008 large areas of Zimbabwe were struck by the ongoing cholera epidemic.
 By December 2008 more than 10,000 people had been infected in all but one of Zimbabwe's provinces, and the outbreak had spread to Botswana, Mozambique, South Africa and Zambia.
 On 4 December 2008 the Zimbabwe government declared the outbreak to be a national emergency and asked for international aid.
-By 9 March 2009 The World Health Organization estimated that 4,011 people had succumbed to the waterborne disease since the outbreak began, and the total number of cases recorded had reached 89,018.
+By 9 March 2009, the WHO estimated that 4,011 people had succumbed to the waterborne disease since the outbreak began, and the total number of cases recorded had reached 89,018.
 In Harare, the city council offered free graves to cholera victims.